-- 1. To obtain the Master's degree, students must: - have obtained a pass (V), an exemption (VR) or a mark of 6.0 or higher for every course. - 2.
+- To obtain the Master's degree, students must: have obtained a pass (V), a mark with the meaning satisfactory or higher, or an exemption (VR) for every course. - 2.
 In special cases, the Board of Examiners may deviate from the provisions of section 1 of this article in favour of the student.
 It will stipulate additional requirements if necessary.